-Scientists are currently working on ways to measure deeply buried carbon across such a vast landscape as the California Desert that is so diverse in topography, soils, climate, and vegetation.
+Scientists are currently working on ways to measure deeply buried carbon across vast landscapes like the California Desert that are highly diverse in topography, soils, climate, and vegetation.
 Carbon-storing calcite/caliche deposits are distributed in patches in some places and in vast layers in others.
 Also, these deposits are distributed at varying soil levels depending upon rainfall and the depth of desert plant roots that can deposit carbon all the way down to groundwater.
 Arriving at a total value for stored underground carbon in a diverse desert is much more challenging than for other more homogeneous landscape types.
-However, we can arrive at a conservative estimate for stored carbon in the California Desert by using rates of net carbon capture measured in specific vegetation types, deducing what that rate would be per acre in that habitat, and then extrapolating carbon capture throughout the total number of acres of each of those habitats within the California desert.
+However, we do have data that measures how much carbon is accumulated by plants in some specific desert habitats, and can compare capture rates to other ecosystems around the planet.

-The primary gauge of the strength of an ecosystem's carbon sink is a measure of the net exchange of carbon between the ecosystem and the atmosphere, i.e., the carbon balance of the land, or how much carbon comes in versus how much carbon goes out.
+The primary gauge of an ecosystem's carbon sink potential is the net exchange of carbon between the ecosystem and the atmosphere, i.e., the carbon balance of the land, or how much carbon comes in versus how much carbon goes out.
 This measurement is called "net ecosystem exchange," or NEE.
 By comparing the carbon balance of diverse ecosystems, we can get an idea of the relative strength of each ecosystem's carbon sink capacity.
-Dr. Michael Allen has summarized NEE measured within various ecosystems, and compared them to those found within two vegetation types thought to sequester significant amounts of carbon in the California desert (microphyll woodlands, which can contain mesquite, and creosote bajada scrub).
-As shown in the table below, the desert's carbon sink capacity rivels that of a tropical rainforest or boreal forest.
-These estimates of carbon accumulation are in the range of coniferous forests or oak woodlands in southern California.
+Dr. Michael Allen has summarized NEE measured within various ecosystems worldwide.
+He compared them to those measured across two vegetation types thought to sequester significant amounts of carbon in the California desert (microphyll woodlands, which can contain mesquite, and creosote bajada scrub).
+As shown in the table below, the carbon sink capacity of creosote bajada scrub rivals that of a tropical rainforest or boreal forest.
+Even microphyll woodlands are in the range of coniferous forests in southern California.
 The combined two desert vegetation types, microphyll woodland and creosote bajada scrub (just two of many vegetation types in the California desert), could sequester an average of 1.5 million tons of carbon per year.